ssfsx17/ffpnp/Characters.md

 1. Write the Three Things about your character.
 2. Choose your character's race.
 3. Allocate 100 attribute points.
-No attribute may be more than double the lowest one.
+No attribute may have more than double the points allocated to it than the lowest one.
 4. Start with Job Level 1 in all base jobs: [Chemist](/Jobs/Chemist.md), [Freelancer](/Jobs/Freelancer.md), [Onion Knight](/Jobs/OnionKnight.md), and [Squire](/Jobs/Squire.md).
-5. Start with 200 gil.
+5. Start with 500 gil.

 ## Three Things